This article is part of a larger series on Payments.

 What Users Think of Worldpay

-The Better Business Bureau lists 272 complaints against Worldpay in the last three years, 72 of which have been resolved in the past 12 months.
+The Better Business Bureau lists over 270 complaints against Worldpay in the last three years, 72 of which have been resolved in the past 12 months.
 Of those, 108 directly concerned billing and collections, and 151 addressed “problems with the product or service.”
 The BBB website does not show specific complaints about this company, however.
-There are 13 reviews on the BBB website, which warn users away.
+There are about 10 reviews on the BBB website, which warn users away.
 Comments included “deceptive tactics” and “hidden fees.”
 Nearly all had to do with billing and overcharges.

 Worldpay is an international payment processor that can handle in-person, online, and ACH payment processing.
-A direct processor, it can handle payments in up to 120 currencies and integrates with 248 sales and financial applications.
-It’s one of Fidelity Information Services’ suite of products to help merchants.
+A direct processor, it can handle payments in more than 120 currencies and integrates with 248 sales and financial applications.
+It’s part of Fidelity Information Services’ suite of products to help merchants with their payment processing needs.
 It’s had a difficult history of customer complaints and accusations of hidden fees, but if this payment processor interests you, contact its team and get a clear explanation of the fees and charges that may be associated with your account.